 5. How tight should diaper tabs be?

+A tight diaper can be responsible for rashes too.
 The perfect diaper fit is when it sits firmly on your child’s waist.
 It should neither be too tight where the elastic leaves a mark on the skin nor should it be too loose that it is unable to contain the waste.
 It should have a fit that is comfortable for the baby and prevents any leakage.